psvensson/node-red-contrib-firebase-admin/README.md

 output: <whatever data was at the path 'foo/bar' in the rtdb database>

 ## rtdb-set
 Set data at a path in the rtdb database.
-Use 'on' snapshot so will fire everytime the data at the path changes and so drive flow executin from that point.
+Use 'on' snapshot so will fire every time the data at the path changes and so drive flow execution from that point.

 input: {payload: {path: 'foo/bar'}, {some: 'object', foo: 17}}

+## rtdb-push
+Pushes the new object onto an array under the path

+input: {payload: {path: 'foo/bar'}, {some: 'object', foo: 17}}

 ## rtdb-query
-Set up a reactive wuery for a path in the rtdb database.
+Set up a reactive query for a path in the rtdb database.

 input: {payload: {path: 'foo/bar', queries:[], on: 'value}}